-HP's Enyo group touches on recent departures, says team is growing and will be bigger in the futureAlex Wagner - Deputy Managing Editor, News Desk
+HP's Enyo group touches on recent departures, says team is growing and will be bigger in the futureAlex Wagner - Editorial Director of News and Content

 Shortly after it was revealed that some of the webOS Enyo team would be leaving HP to join Google, HP put up a post on its official Enyo blog touching a bit on the news.
 The company confirmed that "some key members" of the Enyo group have indeed departed, but HP assures us that "the majority of the engineering and leadership team remains."
 HP goes on to explain that it plans to redouble its development efforts and will be hiring more employees not only to replace the ones that've left, but to make the Enyo team larger than it was previously.
 As for the progress that's been made so far with Enyo, HP says that it's "thrilled" with the traction its gained and that the reaction to Enyo 2 has been "solid."